 That said, when a ViewME runtime is downloaded and set to “auto-run,” it becomes the default display in place of the configuration menu.

-And while most programmers know they should always include a “goto config” button in their project, when the forget to getting back into the configuration menu can be a chore depending on the PanelView Plus's version being used.
+And while most programmers know they should always include a “goto config” button in their project, when they forget just getting back into the configuration menu can be a real chore with certain PanelView Plus versions.

 Back in the day…